Large Time Behaviour and the Second Eigenvalue Problem for Finite State Mean-Field Interacting Particle Systems: Introduction

 \subsection{The setting}

 Let there be $N$ particles.
-Each particle has a state associated with it which comes from a finite set $\mathcal{Z}$; the state of the $n$th particle at time $t$ is denoted by $X_n^N(t) \in \mathcal{Z}$, where the superscript $N$ indicates that there are $N$ particles in the system.
+Each particle has a state associated with it which comes from a finite set $\mathcal{Z}$; the state of the $n$th particle at time $t$ is denoted by $X_n^N(t) \in \mathcal{Z}$.
 The empirical measure of the system of particles at time $t$ is defined by